 The diagnostic testing industry is subject to extensive laws and regulations, many of which have not been interpreted by the courts.
 CLIA requires virtually all laboratories to be certified by the federal government and mandates compliance with various operational, personnel, facilities administration, quality, and proficiency testing requirements intended to ensure that testing services are accurate, reliable, and timely.
-Our clinical laboratory must be certified under CLIA in order for us to perform testing on human specimens.
+Our clinical laboratory must be certified under CLIA in order for us to perform testing on human specimens for diagnostic purposes.
 CLIA certification is also a prerequisite to be eligible to bill state and federal health care programs as well as commercial payors.
-Further, many commercial payors require CAP accreditation as a condition to contracting with clinical laboratories to cover their tests.
-In addition, some countries outside the United States require CLIA certification and/or CAP accreditation as a condition to permitting clinical laboratories to test samples taken from their citizens.
+Further, many commercial payors require CLIA certification as well as accreditation from specific accrediting organizations as a condition to contracting with clinical laboratories to cover their tests.

-We have a current CLIA certificate of accreditation from the CMS to perform high-complexity testing and a state license issued by California Laboratory Field Services ("CA LFS").
+We have a current CLIA certificate of accreditation from the CMS to perform high-complexity testing and a state license issued by California's Department of Public Health, Laboratory Field Services.
 To renew our CLIA certificate, we are subject to survey and inspection every two years.
+We hold certificates of accreditation from CAP and JCO, which have each been granted deeming authority by CMS.
+CAP and JCO are independent, non-governmental organization that accredit laboratories nationwide on a voluntary basis.
+Our laboratory must comply with all CLIA requirements as well as with any additional requirements imposed by an accrediting organization.
+As a condition of CLIA certification, we are subject to surveys and inspections by our designated accrediting organization every other year, in addition to being subject to unannounced inspections.
+In mid-February 2024, we received a notification from CAP that our accreditation with CAP would not be renewed on its renewal date, and thus would terminate as of April 6, 2024.
+The notice did not provide a specific reason for this decision.
+We designated JCO as our primary accrediting organization, effective February 29, 2024.

-We hold a certificate of accreditation because we are accredited by CAP, which has been granted deeming authority by CMS.
-CAP is an independent, non-governmental organization of board-certified pathologists that accredits laboratories nationwide on a voluntary basis.
-Because CAP has deemed status with CLIA, our biennial inspections are performed by CAP.
-Sanctions for failure to comply with CAP or CLIA requirements may include suspension, revocation, or limitation of a laboratory's CLIA certificate, which is necessary to conduct business, as well as the imposition of significant fines or criminal penalties.
+Sanctions for failure to comply with accreditation organization or CLIA requirements may include suspension, revocation, or limitation of a laboratory's CLIA certificate, which is necessary to conduct business, as well as the imposition of significant fines or criminal penalties.
 In addition, we are subject to regulation under state laws and regulations governing laboratory licensure.
 Two states, one of which is New York, have enacted state licensure laws that are more stringent than CLIA.